CricketBr/Crickets-Shorthand-Site/orth-cnsl-words-passages.md

 *Table of Contents
 {:toc}

-expected to be writing 60 WPM and reading fluently.

 ## Manual, Callendar

-All text from https://orthic.shorthand.fun/manual , typed or transcribed by Jeremy W Sherman.
+All text from [The Manual](https://orthic.shorthand.fun/manual) , typed or transcribed by Jeremy W Sherman.
 Jeremy added reference numbers and comments to some passages.

 ### Specimen of Fully-Written Style, Callendar